radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/02-ldap.md

 Where:

 - **LDAP name**: name of the LDAP directory, does not really matter as long as it allows to identify the LDAP directory (not used in technical files)
-- **Brainwave portal role**: role in the Brainwave application.
+- **Identity Analytics portal role**: role in the Identity Analytics application.
 The four roles listed in the above table are the IAP standard roles
-- **LDAP group**: name of the LDAP group giving the Brainwave role to users (in case of authorization process delegated to LDAP).
+- **LDAP group**: name of the LDAP group giving the Identity Analytics role to users (in case of authorization process delegated to LDAP).
 This value MUST be the LDAP group's attribute returned by the LDAP query.
 This attribute is selected in the previous **AuthN** table, under **Role name** column (the **cn** in our example)

 ### Tomcat configuration